 20″ x 40″, framed artwork, extended through use of the augmented reality free app Artivive.

-As it explains in Maybeck’s Wikipedia biography: “The Palace of Fine Arts was seen as the embodiment of Maybeck’s elaboration of how Roman architecture could fit within a California context.
+“The Palace of Fine Arts was seen as the embodiment of Maybeck’s elaboration of how Roman architecture could fit within a California context.
 Maybeck said that the popular success of the Palace was due to the absence of a roof connecting the rotunda to the art gallery building, along with the absence of windows in the gallery walls and the presence near the rotunda of trees, flowers and a water feature.”
 And on the sign at the edge of the lagoon it further adds: “Maybeck also believed that architectural elements should come together like notes in a musical score, eliciting emotional responses from the viewer.
 He designed the Palace of Fine Arts to evoke the sadness and beauty of looking at a Roman ruin.
-If you visit the Palace repeatedly, you will notice that the mood is rarely the same; weather and time of day conspire to change the play of light and shadow over it’s surface.”
+If you visit the Palace repeatedly, you will notice that the mood is rarely the same; weather and time of day conspire to change the play of light and shadow over it’s surface.” explains Maybeck.

-As I repeatedly returned to the Palace, always sitting in the same place at roughly the same time of day (late afternoon until sunset), I saw a different lighting and mood every time!
+I repeatedly returned to the Palace of Fine Arts over a period of several months, always sitting in the same place at roughly the same time of day (late afternoon until sunset).
+I saw a different lighting and mood every time!
 Thus this painting depicts a myriad of moods, lighting conditions and skies.
 You can see that in the time-lapse replay.
 That’s the beauty of plein air painting over time and something that can’t be painted from referring to a single photograph.
 The more I observed the more I saw.
-There is magic in the air at the Palace of Fine Arts…
+There is magic in the air at the Palace of Fine Arts.